White Hall Ruritan Scholarships

 Perkins Scholarship: $1500

-To donate please contact us at WhiteHallRuritans@gmail.com
+To donate to these scholarship funds, please contact us at WhiteHallRuritans@gmail.com

 - Who may apply for a grant?
 Any high school senior or graduate (or equivalent) living in the Crozet/White Hall area who plans to attend college/technical school within one year of application for this scholarship.
 Applications may be made for one or both of the available scholarship grants.